Godsheritage/Location-share-APP/README.md

 # Location-share-APP
-This is a web application
+This is a web application that
-currently hasnt been